voideditor/void/HOW_TO_CONTRIBUTE.md

 #### Common Fixes

 - Make sure you followed the prerequisite steps.
+- Make sure that the folder path does not include any "space".
+For example, `/home/user/New Folder/void` may generate errors during `npm install`.
+Simply remove the space: For example `/home/user/NewFolder/void`
 - Make sure you have Node version `20.18.2` (the version in `.nvmrc`)!
 - If you get `"TypeError: Failed to fetch dynamically imported module"`, make sure all imports end with `.js`.
 - If you see missing styles, wait a few seconds and then reload.